 There are some seriously beautiful hikes to go on here in the UK.
 If we get the weather, which admittedly isn’t always the case, the views rival those that I’ve witnessed in the likes of New Zealand, Australia and the French Alps.

-I’m guilty of overlooking the beauty on our doorstep, and I’m sure I speak for many of us when I say that.
+I’m so guilty of overlooking the beauty on my doorstep here in the UK, and I’m sure I speak for many of us when I say that.

-Over the years I’ve managed to hop across to a fair few of the National Parks we have here in the UK to escape the city hustle and indulge in some quality countryside living.
+Over the years I’ve managed to adventure a fair few of the National Parks we have here in the UK, to escape the city hustle and indulge in some quality countryside living.
 Taking in the fresh air really sets me up for all the challenges I have to face in the following weeks.

 To inspire you, I’ve put together a list of some of my favourite hikes in the UK, and some that are still on my bucket list.

 My challenge to you is to try as many of these hikes as you can while you’re in the UK.
 If you haven’t hiked much but want to give it a go, I’ve written a beginner’s guide to hiking just for you.